TomLKoller/ADEKF/README.md

 # Installation
 ## Dependencies
+1. Required: GCC >= 7
 1. Required: Eigen 3 is used for matrix computations
-1. Optional: Boost It is required if you want to use certain helper macros
+1. Optional: Boost >= 1.37 It is required if you want to use certain helper macros
-1. Optional: CMake  >=3.10 It is used to compile the examples and to install the header files.
+1. Optional: CMake  >=3.0 It is used to compile the examples and to install the header files.

+The ADEKF was originally tested on a ubuntu 18.04.4 LTS with :
+1. GCC 7.4
+1. Eigen 3
+1. Boost 1.65.1
+1. CMake 3.10.2

 ## Installation
 Installation is not required since it is a header only library.
 You can simply #include the headers.